2023 Aon Maadi Regatta NoticesNewsletter - Sitemap -

 - A crew causing two false starts must be removed from the event.

 - If a crew while still in the start zone indicates that it has suffered damage to its boat or equipment the Starter or Umpire shall stop the race.
 The Umpire shall decide, after inspecting the damage, whether the claim was justified and shall, if necessary, apply any appropriate penalty.
+When this rule is invoked a report on the circumstances and the outcome shall be included in the Race Committee's report.

 - THE RACE

-rowers shall compete in their races in accordance with the Rules.
+rowerscrew members shall compete in their races in accordance with the Rules.

 - When a race is in progress crews, not having started in it, are forbidden to race alongside or in any way place themselves against crews racing, over the whole or part of the course even outside the marker buoys.